 I realised the effect food has on our physical, emotional and social health, as well as our emotional connection to culture.

-When I was about 18-years-old, my dad was killed in a car accident.
-I developed an eating disorder for about 10 years.
+When I was about 18 years old, my dad was killed in a car accident.
+I developed an eating disorder that lasted about 10 years.
 Then, I found out I had renal cancer when I was in my early 30s.

 My grandfather also died from diabetes-related complications and I saw how dietary changes could have prevented that.